evp/WebToPayBundle/README.md

 ));
 ```

-Keep in mind the test parameter: you can set it to 1 test whether your request is correct or not.
+Keep in mind the test parameter: you can set it to 1 to make test payments without actually paying.

 ##Contacts
 If you have any further questions feel free to contact us: